onlyuser/NatLang/README.md

 -----

 NatLang is an English parser with an extensible grammar.
-It generates abstract syntax trees for all possible interpretations of an English sentence.
+It generates abstract syntax trees for all possible interpretations of an English sentence supported by a grammar.
-The grammar is fully customizable.
-No training data involved.
+The algorithm is completely deterministic.
+No training data is required.

 It works as follows: